postlund/pyatv/docs/faq.rst

 Unfortunately, this is not something pyatv can fix or work around.
 We'll just have to sit tight and wait for a fix in tvOS.

+**Streaming with AirPlay does not work.
+It says "This AirPlay connection requires iOS 7.1 or later, OS X 10.10 or later, or iTunes 11.2 or later." on the screen.
+What's wrong?**

+From tvOS 10.2 and later, Apple enforces "device verification".
+This was optional and disabled by default in earlier versions.
+After this update, a lot of 3rd party tools broke, including pyatv.
+This means that it is currently not possible to stream content to an Apple TV running tvOS 10.2 (or later).
+As soon as the device verification scheme has been reversed engineered, support will be added.
+But there is no timeframe for this.

 Technical Questions
 -------------------
 **Is there a synchronous version of the library?**